Onyeami/onyeamibattleships/README.md

 ## User Story
 1. ## _First Time Player_

 - A first-time player would prefer to start with an easy-to-play game.
-Here, they have the opportunity to begin a new game and set up their ships.
+Here, he has the opportunity to begin a new game and set up his ships.
-  They will be prompted to either start the game or choose the desired difficulty level.
+  He will be prompted to either start the game or choose the desired difficulty level.

 - A first-time player would appreciate clear game instructions.
 Here, the instructions are straightforward.
-If the player selects option 2 from the menu, they will have the choice to play an easy, medium, or hard game.
+If the player selects option 2 from the menu, he will have the option to play an easy, medium, or hard game.
 The waiting time varies depending on the chosen option.

 - A first-time player will have the opportunity to become accustomed to the game.
-Here, they have the privilege of playing the easy level, where the waiting time to select their coordinates is longer (30 seconds).
+Here, he will have the privilege of playing the easy level, where the waiting time to select his coordinates is longer (30 seconds).

 2. ## _Returning Player's Goals_

  - A returning will be aiming at perfecting in the game.
 He will definitely wants to play at least the medium, where he has 20 seconds or less to make a choice.
 His objective is to select a location on the opponent's grid and guess whether there is a ship in that position.
 If there is a ship, it's a hit.
 The returning player's goal is to hit and sink all of the opponent's ships.

- - The returning player at this stage will want to employ strategic thinking that helps maximize their chances of success.
-They must understand factors such as ship placement, patterns of play, and information gleaned from previous guesses (if any) to make educated guesses and ultimately sink the opponent's ships efficiently.
+ - The returning player at this stage will want to employ strategic thinking that helps maximize his chances of success.
+He must understand factors such as ship placement, patterns of play, and information gleaned from previous guesses (if any) to make educated guesses and ultimately sink the opponent's ships efficiently.

  - The returning player, just like the first-time player and the frequent player, will have the option to check the current game status while playing.
-The game should then display information such as the number of hits, misses, and the remaining ships for both the player and their opponent.
+The game should then display information such as the number of hits, misses, and the remaining ships for both the player and his opponent.

 3. ## _Frequent player Objectives_

- - The frequent player will definitely want to master the game's artistry and tackle the hard level, where they have only 10 seconds to choose their coordinates.
+ - The frequent player will definitely want to master the game's artistry and tackle the hard level, where he has only 10 seconds to choose he coordinates.
-   They aim to sink the opponent's ships faster and win the game.
+   He aims to sink the opponent's ships faster and win the game.

- - Regular players of Battleship often strive to enhance their strategic thinking and predictive skills in order to become more effective at winning the game.
+ - Regular players of Battleships game often strive to enhance their strategic thinking and predictive skills in order to become more effective at winning the game.

 ## Design

-- The Onyeami Battleships game is a classic two-player strategy game where player hides his fleet of ships on a grid and attempts to sink his opponent's fleet by guessing coordinates.
+- The Onyeami Battleships game is a classic two-player strategy game where a player hides his fleet of ships on a grid and attempts to sink his opponent's fleet by guessing coordinates.

 ## Rules